SachinKhyadi/Airline_Passenger-satisfaction-Analysis-Prediction/README.md

 ## The Commercial Problem

-Airlines invest across dozens of service categories — wifi, boarding, food, seating, entertainment — with limited visibility into *which* investments actually move satisfaction, and *for whom*.
+Airlines invest across dozens of service categories like wifi, boarding, food, seating, entertainment with limited visibility into *which* investments actually move satisfaction, and *for whom*.
 Generic satisfaction improvements spread budget too thin.
 This analysis identifies the high-leverage levers by segment, enabling targeted, revenue-justified service investment.

 ---